How to analyze material flows using process mining techniques

 • Purchase Order 123456

-→ The analysis performed by process mining is across many, many transactions, resulting in an analysis such as in the diagram below.
+→ The analysis performed by process mining is across many, many transactions, resulting in an analysis like in the diagram below.

 Source: (13) SAP Process Mining by Celonis – Frictionless Procurement – YouTube